-Greystar has submitted a proposed project, tentatively named Menlo Portal, to redevelop three parcels with approximately 320 multi-family dwelling rental units, 33,100 square feet of office, and 1,608 square feet of commercial space on a 3.20-acre site.
+Greystar has submitted a proposed project, tentatively named Menlo Portal, to redevelop three parcels with approximately 335 multi-family dwelling rental units, 34,819 square feet of office, and 1,608 square feet of commercial space on a 3.20-acre site.
 The three project parcels are located at 115 Independence Drive and 104 and 110 Constitution Drive in the R-MU-B (Residential Mixed Use-Bonus) zoning district.
 The proposed project would utilize bonus level gross floor area, density and height in exchange for community amenities, as defined through the ConnectMenlo process.
+Additional density and GFA above the maximum bonus level residential density would be achieved through the density bonus provision of the City’s Below Market Rate Housing Ordinance.

 City staff is evaluating the project proposal to refine the review process, tentative project schedule, required land use entitlements, and the appropriate environmental review.
 It is anticipated that the following land use entitlements would be applicable to the proposed project: